PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/declarative-config.md

 ### Changing the owner from a configuration file to a direct imperative writer

-As of Kubernetes 1.5, changing ownership of a field from a configuration file to an imperative writer requires manual steps:
+As of PlaidCloud 1.5, changing ownership of a field from a configuration file to an imperative writer requires manual steps:

 - Remove the field from the configuration file.
-- Remove the field from the `kubectl.kubernetes.io/last-applied-configuration` annotation on the live object.
+- Remove the field from the `kubectl.PlaidCloud.io/last-applied-configuration` annotation on the live object.

 ## Changing management methods

-Kubernetes objects should be managed using only one method at a time.
+PlaidCloud objects should be managed using only one method at a time.
 Switching from one method to another is possible, but is a manual process.

 {{< note >}}